artur-gajewski/battle-arena/README.md

 If player wants to position the miniature so that it's peeking from behind the corner, player needs to announce this so that rest of the players know that attacking from behind the corner is done with disadvantage (see below).

+If user is peeking from behind a corner, he or she attacks with disadvantage.
+To attack without disadvantage, player must spend a move action to reveal the miniature fully.
+Player can hide behind the corner again during next turn's move action.

 ### Climb action

 If player wants to climb up to another layer or descend to layer below in 3D arena, he or she needs to throw d20 and add strength (STR) modifier to the die result.
 If the total is 10 or more, the climb is successful.
 If the total is below 10, the climb is not successful and player doesn't change the layer.
 Either way, one action is used per climb or descend action.